Lonzak/JPedal/README.md

 JPedal (LGPL) - Open Source PDF Viewer
 ======================================

-To fullfill the obligations of the LGPL license and since the original source of JPedal ist not available anymore: Here is a fork of the last official [JPedal PDF library] which integrates contributions and bug fixes to the latest available open source version 4.92.
+To fulfill the obligations of the LGPL license and since the original source of JPedal is not available anymore: Here is a fork of the last official [JPedal PDF library] which integrates contributions and bug fixes to the latest available open source version 4.92.
 Since the original author removed the LGPL JPedal version from sourceforge completely (https://sourceforge.net/projects/jpedal) this page may also act as a reference.